Ron Howard shares cryptic photo from Han Solo set

 He may also be getting back at everyone who made "Opie in space" jokes when it was announced last week that he's the replacement director for the upcoming addition to the Star Wars universe..

-Here's hoping the next photo from Howard from the set will have one of the actors from the Han Solo movie.
+Here's hoping the next photo posted by Howard from the set will at least feature one of the Han Solo movie actors.
 Then again, he could also be doing us all a favor by keeping everything under wraps instead of posting real clues as to what's happening in the film.

-The Han Solo films stars Alden Ehrenreich as Han Solo, along with Donald Glover, Emilia Clarke and Woody Harrelson.
-The untitled Han Solo anthology film remains scheduled for a May 2018 release.
+The Han Solo film stars Alden Ehrenreich as Han Solo, along with Donald Glover, Emilia Clarke and Woody Harrelson, and remains scheduled for a May 2018 release.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.